Today is a literal Treasure Chest Thursday, as I sort through

 But first I want to thank the readers and Facebook friends who reached out to me after the death of my mother on 10 December.
 My mother was 94 and her health and memory had been failing for the past year.
 While I’m sad at the loss, I am grateful that she is now at rest.
 So many of us have had to shepherd our parents through these long goodbyes, although in my case my local sister bore most of the burden.

 Before we left for the airport to get to the funeral, my sister texted me to bring an empty extra checked bag with me so that I could get everything home.
 And so I filled 50 pounds of paper and photos in one checked suitcase and carried another 15 pounds of more fragile things on to the plane with me when I returned.

 The Enevoldsen & Hansen tin (top) perhaps was my Swedish great-grandmother’s sewing box?
-When I opened it today, it holds wonderful photographs of my grandmother and one of the German lines in our family.
+When I opened it today, it holds wonderful photographs of my German-American grandmother from the other side of the family.
 At bottom right is my mother’s wedding scrapbook, with newspaper announcements, invitations, reception cards, and photographs.

 Certificates, military records, naturalizations, more correspondence, more photos and negatives, scrapbooks of my grandmothers’ weddings – there is a lot here and more discoveries to make.
 The archivist in me is champing at the bit to lay in some archival supplies and get started on organizing this treasure chest of family papers and photographs.
 Perhaps that will be my next Sassy Jane Genealogy Guide – arranging and caring for family papers.